ImaginationZ/ImaginationZ.github.io/_posts/2014-12-02-compile-deep-matching-on-ubuntu-14-dot-04.md

 apt-get install libatlas-base-dev libatlas-dev
 ~~~

-The following commands should add the corresponding `.h` file to gcc include search path.
+The following commands should add the corresponding `.h` file to search path.
-However it's just the beginning:
+It's just the beginning:
 Ubuntu itself includes `libjpeg`, `libpng` and some other tools the program uses in its kernel include path,
 hence a fix is taken to link such libaries to `/usr/lib/`